Insurance Terms and Conditions for Home Buyer's Insurance

 9 ELECTRONIC COMMUNICATION

-The Company shall communicate with the Insured Party electronically, and by being an insurance policyholder, approval is implicitly given that all communication between the Insured Party and the Company can be electronic.
+The Company shall communicate with the Insured Party electronically, and by taking out the insurance, approval is implicitly given that all communication between the Insured Party and the Company can be electronic.
 Information sent from the Company may contain important information, and the Insured Party must take care to carefully review all electronic communication from the Company, as it may contain key details of the insurance cover, such as:

 - Insurance terms and conditions